evandisoft/RedOnion/MunSharp/DevNotes.md

 ### Requirements:
 - Need to create a new implementation of sleep.

+### Problems:
+- Coroutines do not work.
+A forced yield does not go all the way up the chain.

 ### Benefits:
 - Users can use coroutines.
 - They may even be able to use autoyield.